OpenHouseRegisterButton

 With a graduate degree in Actuarial Science, you will be equipped with skills essential to many industries—particularly the insurance industry, a growing sector.
 Actuaries often work alongside accountants and underwriters to determine appropriate insurance rates.
 Others consider investment risk for organizations in both the private and public sectors.

-Employment of actuaries is projected to grow 23% from 2022 to 2032, much faster than the average for all occupations, and median annual salary for actuaries was $113,990 as of May 2022 (Bureau of Labor Statistics).
+Employment of actuaries is projected to grow 23% from 2022 to 2032, much faster than the average for all occupations, and the average annual salary for actuaries in Chicago as of 2024 was between $75,004 and $184,551.
+Please note that salary ranges can vary widely depending on the actual Actuary position you are looking for.
+(Salary.com).

 Delivery Format